Generalized virial theorem for contact Hamiltonian systems: Contact Lagrangian framework

 \subsection{Parachute equation}

-We will consider another example, namely the parachute equation whose Hamiltonian formalism was discussed in subsection-(\ref{parachutesec}).
+We will consider another example, namely the parachute equation whose Hamiltonian formalism was discussed in Sec. (\ref{parachutesec}).
 The following Lagrangian describes the dynamics \cite{CM3}: for which simple manipulations show that the dynamical vector field is

-The equations of motion give rise to eqn (\ref{eompara}) describing the acceleration of a particle of mass \(m\) which falls under gravity through a fluid leading to a drag force quadratic in velocity.
-For this case, identifying \(G = m \dot{q} q \), the generalized virial theorem [eqn (\ref{virialLag})] gives wherein the term on the left-hand side, and the first term on the right-hand side respectively describe the time-averaged kinetic and gravitational potential energies (with an overall 1/2 factor) while the second term on the right-hand side consistently gives \(-\frac{\langle \mathbf{r}\cdot \mathbf{F} \rangle}{2}\) for the non-potential quadratic drag force \(F = m \lambda \dot{q}^2\). \\
+The equations of motion give rise to Eq. (\ref{eompara}) describing the acceleration of a particle of mass $m$ which falls under gravity through a fluid leading to a drag force quadratic in velocity.
+For this case, identifying $G = m \dot{q} q $, the generalized virial theorem [Eq. (\ref{virialLag})] gives wherein the first term on the right-hand side describes the time-averaged gravitational potential energy (with an overall 1/2 factor) while the second term consistently gives $-\frac{\langle \mathbf{r}\cdot \mathbf{F} \rangle}{2}$ for the non-potential quadratic drag force $F = m \lambda \dot{q}^2$.
+Note that the hypothesis that $G$ remains bounded is not satisfied for unbounded fall and the time-average relation should be interpreted either on finite time windows, or for bounded motions.